Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Proof of Technical Lemmas in GLM-ES

 \subsection{Sufficient Condition of Optimism}

-In this section, our main goal is to obtain a sufficient condition of optimism $X_{t}^{\top} \theta_{t}^j - X^{*\top} \theta^{*} \geq 0$.
-The motivation is that we need to find a lower bound of probability of optimism for each round, while analyzing this probability directly is very challenging.
-Therefore, we need to find a sufficient condition for optimism using variables $\{X_{l}\}_{l=1}^{t}$ and $\{Z_{l}^{j}\}_{l=1}^{t}$ explicitly, by analyzing the probability of the sufficient condition, we obtain a lower bound of probability of optimism.
-To achieve this, we consider the following inequality:
+In this section, our main goal is to obtain a sufficient condition of optimism {$X_{t}^{\top} \theta_{t-1}^{j_{t}} \geq X^{*\top} \theta^{*}$, where $X_{t}$ is the chosen arm at round $t$ and $\theta_{t-1}^{j_{t}}$ is the selected estimated parameter at round $t$.
+The motivation of finding a sufficient condition is that we need to find a lower bound of probability of optimism for each round, but obtaining this probability bound directly is very challenging.
+To overcome these difficulties, we need to find a sufficient condition for optimism expressed in terms of $\{X_{l}\}_{l=1}^{t-1}$ and $\{Z_{l}^{j}\}_{l=1}^{t-1}$.} By analyzing the probability of this sufficient condition, we can obtain a lower bound of probability of optimism.